RichardRed0x/politeia-digest/issue-042.md

 Politeia was on a brief [hiatus](https://twitter.com/decredproject/status/1382793946993209344) in the run-up to the migration to v1.0.0 - this could not be deployed when proposals were making their way through the submission -> discussion -> voting flow.

+A [list](https://decredcommunity.github.io/proposals/approved) of active and recently ended proposals has been added to the Decred Community GitHub pages site, along with details of budgets, start and end dates.

 ## About this issue

 Content for this edition was authored by @richardred with fixes from @bee.